Everything you need to know about data collection

 Why collect data and what exactly is involved?

-First and foremost, it is important to understand the current content and the terms used.
-We will therefore introduce you to those rather barbaric terms zero, first and third party data.
+First of all, it’s important to understand the context and the terms used.
+So we’re going to introduce you to those rather barbaric terms zero, first and third party data.

 What are zero-party first-party data?